-The housing component for the first year budget is based on the average cost of a rental contract in Vanderbilt Hall; for all other years, the budgets assume shared occupancy of rental units in the surrounding community.
+The housing component for the first year M.D. budget is based on the average cost of a rental contract in Vanderbilt Hall; for all other years, the M.D. and M.D.-M.M.Sc. budgets assume shared occupancy of rental units in the surrounding community.
 Students should consider housing options carefully; additional financial aid is not available to single students whose living arrangements have caused them to have expenses in excess of the total standard student budget.

-Note: incoming students who are able to demonstrate a compelling reason for not living in Vanderbilt Hall dormitory housing may petition to receive the off-campus housing allowance.
+Note: incoming M.D. students who are able to demonstrate a compelling reason not to live in Vanderbilt Hall dormitory housing in the first year may petition to receive the off-campus housing allowance.
+Incoming students qualifying for needbased institutional scholarship support who are unable to live in Vanderbilt Hall due to circumstances beyond their control (ex: married students) may be eligible for additional scholarship support; incoming students who opt to live off-campus generally are eligible for additional loan support to cover this increase.
 Written petitions should be submitted to the HMS Financial Aid Office.